snagaraj0/Hi-C/README.md

 Input: Can start with an SRA format (if using online data), but convert to Fastq or fasta file types using fastq dump.
 Ex: Fastq-dump --split-files --fasta {Accession #}

-Find a Bowtie2 index online(widely available) as a reference genome or use bowtie2-builder(not recommended).
+Find a genome index online(widely available - bowtie2[https://support.illumina.com/sequencing/sequencing_software/igenome.html], STAR[http://labshare.cshl.edu/shares/gingeraslab/www-data/dobin/STAR/STARgenomes/Human/GRCh38_Ensembl99_sparseD3_sjdbOverhang99/]) as a reference genome or build your own.

-### Install Bowtie2 as an executable in the same directory as your input FASTQ file/files.
+### Install your mapper as an executable

 ### Starting Hadoop and Spark